thomasrife/LaCasaThomate/pages/about-me.rst

 .. description:
 .. type: text

 Hi, i'm Thomas.
-I am a Buenos Aires based writer, journalist, NFT artist, self-thaugh python entushiast developer and, like the rest of argentinians, a World Cup Champion.
+I am a Buenos Aires based writer, journalist, NFT artist, self-thaugh python entushiast developer and, like the rest of argentinians, a World Cup Champion ⭐⭐⭐.